Inflectra/rapise-documentation/docs/Libraries/Win32MenuBar.md

+Summary: This is generic WIn32 menu bar (e.g. main menu of the application).
+Use DoClickItem to click a particular item from the menu and DoMenu to choose a menu item at the specified path.

 # Win32MenuBar

 This is generic WIn32 menu bar (e.g. main menu of the application).
 Use DoClickItem to click a particular item from the menu and DoMenu to choose a menu item at the specified path.